-Year 2 Year 4 Year 6 Children can explore their surroundings and routines in order to develop independence and create a positive mind set when challenging themselves.
-To be able to care for their Children can take responsibility for themselves and their environment.
+Year 2 Year 4 Year 6

+Children can explore their surroundings and routines in order to develop independence and create a positive mind set when challenging themselves.
+To be able to care for their personal needs and make choices to support their wellbeing.
+Children can take responsibility for themselves and their environment.
 They can seek ways to fulfil their God given aspirations.
 They are resourceful to support their learning journey.
-Children can take responsibility for their learning; they are self- motivated to achieve and aspire to flourish in any environment.
-They can reflect and are becoming personal needs and make their learning journey. more self-aware that their actions have impact.
+Children can take responsibility for their learning; they are selfmotivated to achieve and aspire to flourish in any environment.
+They can reflect and are becoming more self-aware that their actions have impact.
+Children are aware of their God given aspirations and are taking active steps to achieve these.

+Adaptable

+Children respond positively to change and are flexible when facing challenge.

+Year 2 Year 4 Year 6